EuropeanUniversityFoundation/home_api_metrics/README.md

 ## Endpoints added
 The module adds two endpoints:
   - `/accommodation/metrics/module/open`:
-    - Accepts POST requests without a body, needs the `use home_api_metrics` permission.
+    - Accepts POST requests without a body, needs the `use home api metrics endpoints` permission.
     - Counts how many times it was called in a given month.
   - `/accommodation/metrics/provider/open/{provider_id}`:
-    - Accepts POST requests with an empty body.
+    - Accepts POST requests with an empty body, needs the `use home api metrics endpoints` permission.
     - URL parameter is the id of the provider fetched from the HOME API.
     - Counts how many times it was called in a given month with the same provider id.
   - `/accommodation/metrics/module/stats`
-    - Accepts GET requests
+    - Accepts GET requests, needs the `access home api metrics statistics endpoint` permission.
     - Returns all the metrics data per year and month, in this case how many times the accommodation module was opened.
   - `/accommodation/metrics/provider/stats`
-    - Accepts GET requests
+    - Accepts GET requests, needs the `access home api metrics statistics endpoint` permission.
     - Returns all the metrics data per year and month and provider, in this case how many times any listing of one provider was opened in a given year and month

 ## Permissions and authentication
-The module adds the `use home_api_metrics` permission, that has to be added to the roles that should be able to call it.
-Of course, being an api endpoint, the client should take care of authentication.
+The module adds the `use home api metrics endpoints` and `access home api metrics statistics endpoint` permission, that has to be added to the roles that should be able to call it.
+The client should take care of authentication.
 By default, `cookies` and `api_key` authentication types are enabled for the module.